BenYahMin/All-about-R/README.md

 3. Follow the system installation steps to complete the setup.

 > 💡 **Next Step:** Once R is installed, it is highly recommended to download [RStudio Desktop](https://posit.co/download/rstudio-desktop/), the most popular code editor for working with R comfortably.
 You can also use Visual Studio Code with the necessary extensions installed.
+>
+> I have uploaded some of my R codes i worked during my R classes in the R files folder in this repo